Pumpkin Spice Hash

-Peel and cut sweet potato into roughly ½ inch cubes.
+Peel and cut sweet potatoes into ½-inch cubes.

-Spread cubes over a parchment paper-lined baking pan.
-Drizzle with olive oil and then sprinkle with Pumpkin Spice blend with salt and pepper.
+Spread cubes over a parchment-paper-lined baking pan.
+Drizzle with olive oil and then sprinkle with 1 ½ tablspoons Pumpkin Spice Blend, salt, and pepper.
 Use hands to incorporate all ingredients so each cube is evenly covered.
 Place 2 sprigs each of thyme and rosemary on baking sheet.